dedica-team/nivio/docs/source/install.rst

     SEED=https://foo.com/bar.yml java -jar nivio

 then point your browser to the GUI at http://localhost:8080 or the API at http://localhost:8080/api/.

-There is a demo project "nivio-demo" in the repository under `nivio/nivio-demo`, which starts an nginx to simulate a remote server.

 Landscape configuration